 It tunes our senses to be ready to respond in an ever-shifting dialogue of movement.

 It is an endlessly variable experience suitable for all bodies and inquiring minds.

 An ecosystem is called resilient if it is able to adapt to unforeseeable and sometimes drastic changes.

-In order to do so, besides adequate knowledge and experience, the ability to listen is key.
+In order to implement this approach, besides adequate knowledge and experience, the ability to listen is key.

-This is where an embodied understanding of movement improvisation and meditation find their place and function.
+This is where an embodied understanding of meditation and movement improvisation find their place and function.

 In one or the other form, these practices have been, or still are part of daily life in various cultures we recognize as sustainable.

-By expanding our understanding of what dance may be, and by transcending a human-centered perspective of being and dealing with the world, we will discover how core concepts of Zazen, as well as somatic and movement practices, relate to, inform and enrichen being and collaborating with the land.
+By expanding our understanding of what dance may be, and by transcending a human-centered perspective of being and dealing with the world, we may discover how core concepts of meditation, as well as somatic and movement practices, relate to, inform and enrichen being and collaborating with the land.